-Mangrove plants have several unique adaptations that allow them to survive in harsh environment.
-Some types filter salt through the roots, and others through lands in the leaves.
+Mangrove plants have several unique adaptations that allow them to survive in harsh environments.
+Some types filter salt through the roots, and others through glands in the leaves.
 Others secrete salt into the bark, which the tree eventually sheds.

 The plants store water in thick, succulent leaves similar to desert plants.
 A waxy coating minimizes evaporation, and small hairs minimize moisture loss through sunlight and wind.

 - Black mangrove is named for its dark bark.
-It grows at slightly higher elevations than red mangrove and has access to more oxygen because the roots are more exposed.
+It grows at slightly higher elevations than red mangroves and has access to more oxygen because the roots are more exposed.

 - White mangrove grows at higher elevations than red and black.
 Although no aerial roots are generally seen, this mangrove plant can develop peg roots when oxygen is depleted due to flood.
 White mangrove excretes salt through glands at the base of pale green leaves.

-Mangrove environments are threatened, due in large part to clearing of land for shrimp farms in Latin America and Southeast Asia.
-Climate change, land development and tourism also affect the future of the mangrove plant.
+Mangrove environments are threatened, due in large part to the clearing of land for shrimp farms in Latin America and southeast Asia.
+Climate change, land development, and tourism also affect the future of the mangrove plant.